Addressing Label Leakage in Knowledge Tracing Models: Knowledge Tracing

 Let $Q$ be the set of all questions.
 We represent the student interaction at time $t$ as a tuple $\left(q_t, r_t\right)$ where $q_t$ represents the question and $r_t$ represents the student response which is either $1$ if the answer is correct or $0$ otherwise.
 Let $\left(q_1, r_1\right), \ldots, \left(q_{t-1}, r_{t-1}\right)$ represent a chronological sequence of interactions by a single student up to time $t-1$.
 The main goal of a DLKT model is to predict $r_t$ for $q_t$,

 where $r'_t$ is the model prediction.

-Intelligent tutoring systems (ITS) usually contain skill tags associated with each learning item.
-They are usually called \textit{knowledge concepts} (KCs).
 Let $C$ be the set of all KCs.
-We represent the one-to-many mapping between each question and its KCs as $m: Q \rightarrow 2^C$ where $2^C$ is the set of all subsets of KCs.
+Since each question is tagged with a number of KCs, we represent the one-to-many mapping between each question and its KCs as $m: Q \rightarrow 2^C$ where $2^C$ is the set of all subsets of KCs.

 Many models expand the question-student interaction sequence into a KC-student interaction sequence.
 Each question in the sequence is expanded to its constituting KCs as illustrated in Figure~\ref{fig1}.
-For example, given an ordering over the KCs in $C$, let $q$ be a question with $n$ KCs then each interaction $\left(q, r\right)$ can be expanded into multiple interactions as follows: $\left(q, c_1, r\right) \ldots,(q, c_n, r)$ where $c_t \in m(q)$ and $m(q) = \{c_1, c_2, \ldots, c_n\}$.
+For example, given an ordering over the KCs in $C$, let $q$ be a question with $n$ KCs then each interaction $\left(q, r\right)$ can be expanded into multiple interactions as follows: $\left(c_1, r\right) \ldots,(c_n, r)$ where $m(q) = \{c_1, c_2, \ldots, c_n\}$.
 This results in longer sequence lengths.
-Note that some models also drop $q$ completely from the expanded sequence.
+Note that some models retain $q$ in the expanded sequence, while others drop it completely.

 As the number of KCs is usually much smaller than the number of questions, this serves to mitigate the effect of sparse item-student interactions \cite{pykt}.
-Additionally, it can minmise the number of model parameters \cite{akt}.
+Additionally, it can minimise the number of model parameters \cite{akt}.

+To illustrate this further, we review two important models that utilize this approach, DKT and AKT.